IBM/cloud-operators/CONTRIBUTING.md

 *type* is one of: feat, fix, docs, chore, style, refactor, perf, test

-*component* optionally is the name of the module you are fixing; either "core" or a named module in `plugins/` directory.
-Note: Please specify the full name of the module (e.g. plugin-bash-like) instead of abbreviation.
-It helps us generate the correct CHANGELOG.md.
+*component* optionally is the name of the module you are fixing.

 #### Sign your work